Jimmy Havoc: All Elite Wrestling (2019–2020)

 On 5 February 2019, Jimmy Havoc announced that he had officially signed with All Elite Wrestling (AEW).
 He debuted at Double or Nothing as a part of the pre-show battle royale for an AEW World Championship opportunity.
 He lasted until the final four, before being eliminated by Luchasaurus.
 At Fyter Fest, he lost a 4-Way match against Jungle Boy, Maxwell Jacob Friedman and Hangman Page, with Page emerging victorious.
 At Fight For The Fallen, Havoc lost a six-man tag team match with Darby Allin and Joey Janela against the team of Maxwell Jacob Friedman, Sammy Guevara and Shawn Spears.
 At All Out, Jimmy Havoc defeated Darby Allin and Joey Janela in a Cracker Barrel Clash Three Way match, pinning Janela with an Acid Rainmaker through a barrel.
 After that, he worked in Dynamite but mostly in YouTube's program Dark.

 On 9 November 2019, it was reported that Havoc had an altercation with Excalibur at Tony Schiavone's birthday party, which was being held at Jimmy's Famous Seafood in Baltimore.
 Tony Khan commented on the fight between the two during the media scrum for AEW Full Gear, claiming that "I wouldn’t call it a fight, I’ve seen a lot worse in the world of football, both in England and the NFL — I’ve seen a lot worse, and I saw a lot worse tonight.
 They scrapped around and it was cool yesterday."

 On 15 April 2020, Havoc began teaming with Kip Sabian after he delivered a DDT to Orange Cassidy on the floor during Sabian's match against Chuck Taylor.
 They made their tag team debut losing to Best Friends in a no disqualifications tag team match on the 29 April 2020 edition of Dynamite.
 They would subsequently call themselves The SuperBad Squad.
 They defeated SoCal Uncensored's Frankie Kazarian and Scorpio Sky in a number one contender's match for the AEW World Tag Team Championship on 2 May.
 They faced the champions Kenny Omega and "Hangman" Adam Page on 3 June for the titles in a losing effort.

-Havoc was released by AEW on 13 August 2020.
+Havoc was released by AEW on 13 August 2020, ending his alliance with Sabian.

 Speaking Out allegations

-On 19 June, it was announced that Havoc would attend counseling and rehabilitation after allegations were made that Havoc committed rape, abusive behavior, and assault.
+On June 19, 2020, it was announced that McAhren would attend counseling and rehabilitation after allegations were made that of abusive behavior, and assault.
 The allegations were made during the Speaking Out movement.
 AEW stated his employment status would be evaluated following the completion of treatment.
-Havoc was released after finishing treatment.
+McAhren was released after finishing treatment.